na-na-hi/renget/archive/chrprompt2.md

 >Cider: Exploration 101, you can't count on anyone but yourself!
 Besides, there are dungeons out there that only let in one mon, and you need to constantly be training for those!
 Best to start off early.

+>Elm: I prefer going solo since I feel like that allows me to better train covering the drawbacks of my "condition".
+That being said, if I feel like a mission is out of my league or too risky I would seek someone to help.
+And I wouldn't refuse invitations from others to help in missions!

 **Teams of mons**, does your team fight over who's doing bag duty, or does one of your teammates just stick with it every mission?
 >Carrot & Hazel: Nope, we share duties, sometimes once each, other times the one with the least advantage stays behind